PSU-Cloud/splitserve/README.md

 After building SplitServe, zip the libraries to run SplitServe executor binary and upload them to your S3 bucket.
-When SplitServe is run for the first time while using Lambda executors, it will download the executory (and any other required libraries) from this bucekt.
+When SplitServe is run for the first time while using Lambda executors, it will download the executors (and any other required libraries) from this bucekt.

 ## Adding configurations